lumbani-z/text-game-shop/README.md

 # Built with the CMake SFML Project Template

 This is a basic introductory look at cpp.

+I have no experience with cpp, so this is the first of a series of project that I hope will expose me to many of the basics in the language.

-The focus is on exposure to basic ideas through a text based shop.
+For this project, the focus is to learn how things work through a text based shop.

-It is by no means exhaustive, but I hope to learn how to use the basics in cpp and SFML's audio functions.
+It is by no means exhaustive, and much of the expected functionality is not present, but I hope to establish a starting point in my endeavour to learn cpp.

+I have created music and sound effects for the project as well, so learning how to use SFML will be a necessary hurdle I must face.

-Running the project is hassle free, simply download the transferrable folder and place main.exe in the same directory as 24.wav and fx.wav.
+Running the project is hassle free, simply download the contents of the release folder into the same directory.

+The directory should contain main.exe, 24.wav, and fx.wav.